Autism Exploration Circles (AECs) are a series of study sessions where participants:

 - Connect with both autistics and NeuroTypicals in person

 - Learn about each other’s perspectives and experiences, especially across the invisible autism divide

 - Get to ask me questions about my experiences and my recent insights

 - Receive affirmation and support if they choose to share their personal autism journey

 - Have opportunities to step out of their comfort zone without being judged by others

-I will do my best to have events as autistic-friendly as possible while remaining attractive to NeuroTypicals.
-As the events require much social interaction and novelty, autistics who participate have to be willing and prepared to step outside their comfort zones.
+Do note that the events require much social interaction and novelty, hence, autistics who participate have to be willing and prepared to step outside their comfort zones.

 This dialogue helps to foster mutual learning and understanding.
 It can also be an opportunity to make new friends from the other side of the spectrum.

 Autistics and NeuroTypicals are asked to write down a list of questions to ask each other, ideally before coming to the event.
 They are then matched into small groups of 4 people containing at least an autistic and a NeuroTypical.